Ecommerce in Poland

 Ecommerce customers in Poland

 There are over 38 million people living in Poland, of which 77 percent can be seen as internet users.
-And in 2018, six in ten internet users shopped online, a study from Ecommerce Foundation shows.
-Based on research from Gemius, the most purchased products in the Polish ecommerce sector were clothing and accessories, books, CDs, films and multimedia.
+And in 2020, 80 percent of internet users shopped online.
+Based on research from Gemius, the most purchased products in the Polish ecommerce sector were clothing and accessories, books, CDs, films, and multimedia.
 According to data from yStats.com the most widely offered product categories were home/garden, followed by sports/hobbies and clothing/shoes.

 The ecommerce market in Poland

 Big online stores in Poland

-According to a report from Dotcom River there are over 12 thousand online stores in Poland.
+In 2020, about 11,000 new ecommerce websites and online stores were launched in Poland.
 A very popular shopping site in Poland is that of mass merchant Allegro.pl.
 In 2011, it was the leading website in Polish ecommerce, with 40 million users in its homeland and a 50% annual revenue increase in April 2012 compared to the previous year.
 Other popular online stores in Poland are Groupon.pl, Neo24.pl, Opineo.pl, Komputronik, Empik Digital & Publishing and Merlin.pl.

 Latest news about Poland